Thrivestack-public/docs/docs/getting-started/analyze/authentication.md

 2. Click on **Create New API Key**.
 3. Enter a name for your API Key.
 4. Select an expiry date.
-5. Set the appropriate rotation frequency.
-6. Select the necessary scopes for your API Key.
+5. Select the necessary scopes for your API Key.
-7. Click on **Create**.
+6. Click on **Create**.

 You will receive an API Key.
 Make sure to _copy the key and store it securely_.